 Roc Marciano On Chill “Snow” The Marceberg EP via Fat Beats

-From Hempstead, Long Island, representing an area that boasts some of rap history’s most iconic giants (Eric B & Rakim, Public Enemy, EPMD, De La Soul), Roc will settle for nothing less than greatness.
-After a long history with Busta Rhymes and The Flipmode Squad in the late 90’s and early 2000’s, Roc found himself in limbo without a solo deal.
-Undaunted, Roc continued to record at his Long Island home studio which became the meeting grounds for his brain child The UN before Roc Marciano The Marceberg official solo debut album was released in 2010.
+From Hempstead, Long Island, representing an area that boasts some of rap history’s most iconic giants (Eric B & Rakim, Public Enemy, EPMD, De La Soul), Roc Marciano will settle for nothing less than absolute greatness.
+After a long history with Busta Rhymes and The Flipmode Squad in the late 90s and early 2000s, Roc found himself in a state of uncertainty about his career as he was without a solo deal.
+Undaunted, Roc continued to record at his Long Island home studio, which became the meeting grounds for his brainchild, The UN, before Roc Marciano The Marceberg’s official solo debut album was released in 2010.

-About The Artist: Roc Marciano is an MC from New York City’s tradition-rich Long Island.
-His work, first with the U.N.
-Crew and later as a solo artist, is quintessential New York underground.
+About The Artist: Roc Marciano is an American rapper and MC from New York City’s tradition-rich Long Island.
+He started his career with the U.N.
+Crew and later continued as a solo artist to be a quintessential New York underground.
 His moody, claustrophobic production and stream-of-consciousness, heavily stylized lyrics made him one of his era’s most underappreciated auteurs.

 Born Rakeem Myer, Long Island hip-hop steered his musical vision, approach, and tastes as a youth growing up in Hempstead.
-He cited L.I. greats such as Public Enemy, EPMD, De La Soul, and the less-known Grand Daddy I.U., as well as non-L.I. new-school pioneers Nas and the Notorious B.I.G.
-But it was Busta Rhymes, from Long Island’s Leaders of the New School, who gave Marciano his biggest break.
+He cited some of the Long Island reputable hip hop legends such as Public Enemy, EPMD, De La Soul, and the less-known Grand Daddy I.U., as well as non-Long Island new-school pioneers Nas and the Notorious B.I.G.
+But it was Busta Rhymes, from Long Island’s Leaders of the New School, who gave Marciano his most significant breakthrough.
 Busta was given a tape of early Marciano music, and the platinum-selling rapper decided to sign Marciano to his Flipmode label, which, at the time, was one of rap’s foremost artist-owned imprints.
 Marciano appeared on Busta’s Anarchy, on which he traded verses with Wu-Tang’s Raekwon and Ghostface (“The Heist”).

 Around this time, Marciano formed the U.N., made up of Dino Brave, Laku, and Mike Raw – all high-school classmates at Long Island’s Uniondale.
-Together, they appeared on Pete Rock’s PeteStrumentals and released their buzzworthy mixtape Strength & Honor and the 2004 LP UN or U Out?
-Soon, though, the crew disintegrated; they found it hard to get industry traction.
-Marciano forged on by dropping verses on GZA’s Pro Tools and Marco Polo’s Port Authority.
+Together, they appeared on Pete Rock’s PeteStrumentals and released their buzzworthy mixtape Strength & Honor and the 2004 LP UN or U Out.
+After some time, the crew disintegrated as they found it hard to get industry traction.
+Marciano forged on by dropping verses on G.Z.A.’s Pro Tools and Marco Polo’s Port Authority.
 In 2010, he released Marcberg, his official solo debut album.
 He handled all production and wrote and rhymed all but one verse.
-Roc Marciano ‘The Marceberg’ was hailed by New York underground hip-hop royalty.
-The following year, he teamed up with the Alchemist and Oh No for the Greneberg EP.
-LUV NY, a supergroup set featuring Marciano beside the likes of Kool Keith and A.G., was released in July 2012.
+“Marceberg” was hailed by N.Y. underground hip-hop royalty.
+He teamed up with the Alchemist and Oh No for the Greenberg EP the following year.
+L.U.V.
+NY, a supergroup set featuring Marciano beside the likes of Kool Keith and A.G., was released in July 2012.
 A few months later, Marciano issued his second proper album, Reloaded.

 Hip Hop Emcee Roc Marciano "Snow" From The Marceberg EP via Fat Beats